jorbDehmel/oak/docs/manual.md

 ## Optimization and Runtime Debugging

-`Oak` has some limited support for compiler optimization and runtime debugging due to its use of LLVM-IR via Clang.
-The `acorn -O` and `acorn -g` commands tell Clang to use full compile-time optimization and allow runtime debugging respectively.
+`Oak` has some limited support for compiler optimization and runtime debugging via `clang`.
+The `acorn -O` and `acorn -g` commands tell `clang` to use full compile-time optimization and to allow runtime debugging respectively.

 **Due to `Oak`'s mangler and rule system, runtime debugging** **information may not be immediately useful.** For instance,